RudoRoemer/pdb2movie/README.md

 3) You should be ready to go!

 Usage:
-python pdb2movie.py FILE [options]
+(Run it from the folder where pdb2movie.py is!) python pdb2movie.py FILE [options]
 FILE is your desired PDB file

 Options:

---keep MOLECULE LIST - stops the cleaning routine from removing the listed molecules from the PDB file
+--keep MOLECULE LIST - Stops the cleaning routine from removing the listed molecules from the PDB file
---output PATH - sets the output location for the simulations and videos
+--output PATH - Sets the output location for the simulations and videos
---waters - keeps water molecules in the PDB file (equivalent to --keep HOH)
+--waters - Keeps water molecules in the PDB file (equivalent to --keep HOH)
 --confs CONFS -        Total number of configurations to be calculated
 --freq FREQ   -        Frequency of saving intermediate configurations
 --step STEP    -       Size of random step